Let’s talk about fly fishing rods for beginners and what you need to get started to enjoy your time on the water.

 What should you look for in a fly fishing rod?
 To start, and this is only human behavior, is price.
 I wouldn’t want to spend hundreds of dollars on a piece of equipment for anything that I may not even enjoy.
 In fact, if you know an avid fly fisherman, see if you can borrow a rod.
 Or head over to your local fly fishing shop where you may be able to rent a few rods to get an idea for the weight and length that feels best to you.

-The universal size that you can use most anywhere is a 9-foot, 5-weight rod.
+The universal size that you can use most anywhere is a 9-foot, 5-weight fly rod.
 As a huge bonus in our research on fly fishing rods for beginners, we’ve found that a lot of companies are throwing in a reel as well.
-More bang for your buck and a convenient step taking you closer to getting on the water.
+More bang for your buck and a convenient step in getting you closer to the water.

-In one fell swoop this kit can get you on the water.
+In one fell swoop this kit provides you with all the tackle you need to get on the water.
 Or in the backyard to practice casting.
 Either way, it’s a good price for gear of fair quality that will last you for some time.
 The only things you’ll really need are more flies, some tippet, and an extra leader or two.

-The Orvis Encounter is another outfit.
-Rather than just the rod, you can get it with a reel too.
-It’s fairly priced at $169 and provides a level of convenience with the included reel.
+The Orvis Encounter is another rod-reel combo.
+Again, rather than just the rod, you can get it with a reel too.
+It’s fairly priced at $169 and provides a certain level of convenience with the included reel.

 As you progress as a fly fisherman and get more into gear, you’ll find there are two camps: those who love Orvis and those who feel the opposite.
 That you can decide for yourself.
 The smooth action of the Encounter is great for the beginner whether you’re fishing trout rivers or bass ponds.